 It was her turn to be stopped in her tracks.
 “Yes, well, um. . . perhaps we can go back to the office.” she stammered.

 Now, think about the young girl in line at the post office who has to confirm her contact details—her telephone number, where she lives and more—in front of a waiting line of customers.
 Who knows who’s listening to that information?
 (Don’t get me started about the situation at the doctor’s office.)

 And the banks?
-They won’t let you do anything without several pieces of ID but they won’t hesitate to jeopardize your safety by counting out two thousand dollars in cash and handing it to you in front of everyone.
+They won’t let you do anything without secure verification via your cell phone or several pieces of ID, but they won’t hesitate to jeopardize your safety by counting out two thousand dollars in cash and handing it to you in front of everyone.